 - Easements funded with Outdoor Heritage Fund dollars must be perpetual (MS §97A.056). - 4.
-Eligible land must have been owned by the landowner, or a parent or other blood relative of the landowner, for at least one year before the date of application. - 5.
-Eligible landowner an individual or entity that is not prohibited from owning agricultural land under MS §500.24 and either owns eligible land or is purchasing eligible land under a contract for deed.
+Eligible land must have been owned by the landowner, or a parent or other blood relative of the landowner, for at least one year before the date of application. - Eligible landowner an individual or entity that is not prohibited from owning agricultural land under MS §500.24 and either owns eligible land or is purchasing eligible land under a contract for deed.
 Farm corporations need to be certified (or exempt) by the Minnesota Department of Agriculture. - 6.
 Additional RIM Reserve program general eligibility criteria are detailed within the RIM Reserve Eligibility and Landowner Eligibility Types sections of the RIM Handbook. - 7.
 Riparian/floodplain areas enrolled must be adjacent to public waters defined as: rivers/streams, public drainage systems, wetlands, and lakes as shown on the Public Waters Basin and Watercourse Delineations layer. - a.
-"Public waters" means waters and wetlands as defined in MS $\S 103G.005$, and inventoried under MS $\S 103G.201$. - 8.
-Areas adjacent to public waters subject to the Minnesota Buffer Law (MS §103F.48) are not eligible to receive payment but are required to be included in the easement as donated land. - a.
-If the landowner is using an alternative practice and has a 16.5-foot buffer, the additional 35-feet is eligible to receive conservation practice payments to bring cover up to specifications. - Areas adjacent to public drainage systems subject to the Minnesota Buffer Law (MS §103F.48) are not eligible to receive payment and should be excluded from the easement. - 10.
-Average width requirements for riparian and floodplain easements: - a.
+"Public waters" means waters and wetlands as defined in MS §103G.005, and inventoried under MS §103G.201. - 8.
+Areas adjacent to public waters subject to the Minnesota Buffer Law (MS §103F.48) are eligible to receive payment. - a.
+Non-crop areas are subject to the same 20% non-crop limit described in #6 of the Sign-up Criteria Summary section below and require upgrading to native vegetation as feasible. - b.
+A parcel MUST be complaint with MS §103F.48 to be eligible for a RIM easement. - c.
+Acres subject to the Minnesota Buffer Law that are enrolled in an active CRP contract at the date of application are eligible to receive payment at the RIM Crop rate. - d.
+Acres subject to the Minnesota Buffer Law that are not enrolled in an active CRP contract at the date of application are eligible to receive payment at the RIM Non-Crop rate. - i.
+Upgrading to native vegetation will be required as feasible. - e.
+If the landowner is using an alternative practice and has a 16.5-foot buffer, the additional 35-feet is eligible to receive conservation practice payments to bring cover up to specifications. - Parcel compliance and the required buffer width with regards to alternative practices is determined by the SWCD (according to statute).
+MS §103F.48's alternative practice provisions provide for several options for varying widths for required buffers by statute. - Areas adjacent to public drainage systems subject to the Minnesota Buffer Law (MS §103F.48) are not eligible to receive payment and should be excluded from the easement. - a.
+A parcel must be compliant with MS $\frac{103F.48}{10}$ to be eligible for a RIM easement.

+- 10. Average width requirements for riparian and floodplain easements: - a.
 1,000-feet average minimum from the ordinary high water level of a lake, pond, or flowage. - b.
 300-feet average minimum from a river or stream, or the landward extent of a floodplain designated by ordinance on a river or stream, whichever is greater. - c.
 Average width can be less than the minimums if there is a natural impediment beyond the landowner's control (e.g., a road or property line). - d.
 Waivers are available. - 11.
 Crop cessation will be the main form of restoration minimal funding is available for restoring altered hydrology through tile breaks, ditch plugs, etc. on perpetual easements. - 12.
 Food plots may be allowed on easements enrolled, depending on location, and must be approved by BWSR prior to installation.